kevinolega/businessideasph/_posts/2019-06-25-project-management.md

 permalink: /project-management/
 author: Kevin Olega
 ---
+It's easy to take on too much and get overwhelmed.

 Here are ways that I can help manage your projects.

 - I take the project specifications and information we are provided and we are able to build websites and online marketing campaigns.